Galatians 3

 29And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.

 This is the culmination.
 You are heirs.
-Not servants.
-Not guests.
 Heirs.
 The promise made to Abraham - the promise of blessing, of a land, of descendants as numerous as stars - belongs to you.
-Not because of bloodline, but because you belong to Christ, and Christ is the Seed Abraham was waiting for.
-You inherit not by adoption into a bloodline but by union with the one at the center of that bloodline's entire story.
+You belong to Christ, and Christ is the Seed Abraham was waiting for.
+You inherit by union with the one at the center of that bloodline's entire story.